-Jeffrey Michael Kauffman has amassed diverse credits in both musical and writing/journalism careers over several decades.
+Jeffrey Michael Kauffman has amassed diverse credits in both music and writing/journalism careers over several decades.
 In the music world, Portland, Oregon critics have called Jeff’s original jazz “glorious, captivating, intriguing, and exotic.”
 Theater reviewers have praised his Music Direction as “extremely tight, with drive and balance.”
-Unwilling to be pigeonholed as a jazz, pop, classical or theater music artist, Jeff has forged a long and successful career based in Portland, but with a worldwide reach, as that rare breed of musician who, in the words of another reviewer, “does it all, and does it all with panache and grace.”
+Unwilling to be pigeonholed as a jazz, pop, rock, classical or theater music artist, Jeff has forged a long and successful career based in Portland, but with a worldwide reach, as that rare breed of musician who, in the words of another reviewer, “does it all, and does it all with panache and grace.”

 JazzScene has raved about Jeff’s “encyclopedic knowledge of American popular song.”
 Whether playing and singing Gershwin or Sting, Porter or Duncan Sheik, Jeff’s repertoire has delighted audiences for decades.